memgraph/docs/cypher-manual/import-data.md

 In a way, this clause is like a combination of `MATCH` and `CREATE`.

-Example.
-Ensure that a person has at least one friend.
+For example, ensure that a person has at least one friend:

 ```cypher
 MATCH (n :Person) MERGE (n)-[:FriendOf]->(m);